kubernetes/website/docs/home/contribute/participating.md

 - Reviewers

-Reviewers are people who have volunteered to provide their time to review documentation pull requests.
+Reviewers are individuals who have volunteered to provide their time to review documentation pull requests.
 You become a reviewer by adding your github handle to the [OWNERS file](https://github.com/kubernetes/community/blob/master/contributors/devel/owners.md) within the [website repo](https://github.com/kubernetes/website).

-Our automation plugins will suggest your name for reviews on pull requests, and a contributor may request your review with an `/assign [your_github_handle]` comment in the pull request.
+Our automation will reviewers to use for reviews on pull requests, and a contributor may request your review with an `/assign [your_github_handle]` comment in the pull request.
 To indicate your approval of a pull request, a reviewer should add an `/approve` comment to the pull request.
 A reviewer may also use add a `/hold` comment on the pull request to prevent the pull request from being merged.
 Another reviewer or approver may also remove that hold with the comment `/hold cancel`.

 When a reviewer is assigned a pull request to review it is not a sole responsibility, and any other reviewer may also offer their opinions on the pull request.
+If a reviewer is requested, it is generally expected that the PR will be left to that reviewer to do their editorial pass on the content.
+For small and/or trivial pull requests, the assigned reviewer may be skipped if an approver thinks the content is sufficient and well understood.

 - Approvers